bknyaz/sgg/README.md

 - IMP++ with GAN from [our ICCV 2021](https://arxiv.org/abs/2007.05756): `python main.py -data ./data -ckpt ./data/vg-faster-rcnn.tar -save_dir ./results/IMP_GAN -loss dnorm -b 24 -gan -largeD -vis_cond ./data/VG/features.hdf5`

-- IMP++ with GAN and StructN scene graph perturbations (`a=2`) from [our ICCV 2021](https://arxiv.org/abs/2007.05756): `python main.py -data ./data -ckpt ./data/vg-faster-rcnn.tar -save_dir ./results/IMP_GAN_structn -loss dnorm -b 24 -gan -largeD -vis_cond ./data/VG/features.hdf5 -perturb structn -L 0.2 -topk 5 -structn_a 2`
+- IMP++ with GAN and GraphN scene graph perturbations (`a=2`) from [our ICCV 2021](https://arxiv.org/abs/2007.05756): `python main.py -data ./data -ckpt ./data/vg-faster-rcnn.tar -save_dir ./results/IMP_GAN_graphn -loss dnorm -b 24 -gan -largeD -vis_cond ./data/VG/features.hdf5 -perturb graphn -L 0.2 -topk 5 -graphn_a 2`

 Checkpoints will be saved locally in `-save_dir`.

 Evaluation on the VG test set will be run at the end of the training script.
-To re-run evaluation: `python main.py -data ./data -ckpt ./results/IMP_GAN_structn/vgrel.pth -pred_weight $x`, where `$x` is the weight for rare predicate classes, which is 1 for default, but can be increased to improve certain metrics like mean recall (see the Appendix in our paper [2] for more details).
+To re-run evaluation: `python main.py -data ./data -ckpt ./results/IMP_GAN_graphn/vgrel.pth -pred_weight $x`, where `$x` is the weight for rare predicate classes, which is 1 for default, but can be increased to improve certain metrics like mean recall (see the Appendix in our paper [2] for more details).

 ## Generated Feature Quality